YutianWeii/MSc-Advanced-Project/README.md

 ## My Blog
 ### June 2023
 📅 In the first week, I determined the project theme and established contact with my supervisor, Adam Cole.
-Here is the initial project concept I wrote: In the second week, I scheduled our first meeting with Adam and prepared for it.
+I scheduled our first meeting with Adam and prepared for it.
+Here is the initial project concept I wrote:
 I want to continue researching "AI as an Art Audience" based on my previous paper.
 If you're interested, please visit: https://www.dropbox.com/s/45cheoq7m0bvucc/Final%20essay-Yutian%20Wei.pdf?dl=0
 From a Post-humanist perspective, the line between non-human and human is blurred.
 However, most artworks today are created for human viewers.
 I believe considering non-human entities as art audiences will bring new possibilities, elevating AI from a tool to a viewer itself.
 I have two ideas now: 1.Making AI respond to artworks through code, potentially involving the differences in how different AI models perceive things.
 2.Presenting the content that AI could potentially "see" to humans.
 This allows humans to experience art from the AI's perspective, leading to unconventional reflections on their relationship.
 The artwork may involve a combination of AI algorithms, VR, and other techniques.